 Without a traditional employer to help you save, you might not even know your range of choices.
-The good news is that you have several plan choices as well as putting your money into a tax-advantaged individual retirement account (IRA), even if you don’t have a traditional employer.
+The good news is that you have several plan choices including putting your money into a tax-advantaged Individual Retirement Account (IRA), even if you don’t have a traditional employer.
 Here are four freelancer/self-employed retirement plans to consider.

-Even if you consider freelancing a side gig and not a full-time profession, you could potentially benefit from a SEP IRA by saving on taxes on self-employment income.
-You can still set up a new SEP and contribute for 2019; you have until your 2019 tax deadline to do so.
-And if you have a 2019 tax extension, you can set up and contribute to a SEP until that deadline.
+Even if you consider freelancing a side gig and not a full-time profession, you could potentially benefit from a SEP-IRA by saving on taxes on self-employment income.
+You may still be able to set up a new SEP-IRA and contribute for 2021; you have until your 2021 tax deadline to do so.
+If you have a 2021 tax extension, you can set up and contribute to a SEP-IRA until that deadline.

-Caveats: If you expand your freelancing business to the point where you have employees, all of them must be included in your SEP retirement plan if they meet the IRS’s eligibility requirements.
-Each employee must also receive the same contribution percentage that you give yourself.
-And finally, all contributions are to be made by you, the employer, which can mean higher costs.
+Caveats: If you expand your freelancing business to the point where you have employees, all of them must be included in your SEP-IRA if they meet the IRS’s eligibility requirements.
+Each eligible employee must also receive the same contribution percentage that you give yourself.
+And finally, all contributions are to be made by you, the employer, which can mean higher out-of-pocket costs.
 But all the contributions—even for employees—are tax deductible to your business.

-Caveats: If you are adding profit-sharing contributions to your plan to "max out" and get up to the 25% or 57,000 limit for 2020, there may be some special calculations involved, as discussed in IRS Publication 560.
+Caveats: If you are adding profit-sharing contributions to your plan to “max out” and get up to the 25% or $61,000 limit for 2022, there may be some special calculations involved, as discussed in IRS Publication 560.
 Our small business retirement contribution and eligibility calculator can help with this earned income calculation.
-Your solo 401(k) may permit the salary deferrals to be federally pretax or to be Roth deferrals.
+Your Solo 401(k) may permit the salary deferrals to be federally pretax or to be Roth deferrals.
 Roth deferrals are always taxed up front, but the earnings are tax-free in retirement.
-And finally, in some states, salary deferral contributions to solo 401(k) plans are not pretax for state tax purposes.
+And finally, in some states, salary deferral contributions to Solo 401(k) plans are not pretax for state tax purposes.

-If you’re younger than 50, don’t need a loan from the plan, and would be able to contribute the full amount desired to the SEP IRA, then a solo 401(k) might not be worth the extra work.
-Once your assets reach $250,000 in the solo 401(k), you’ll have to file IRS Form 5500 each year.
-And remember, you can’t have eligible non-owner employees in the plan besides your spouse.
+If you’re younger than 50, don’t need a loan from the plan, and would be able to contribute the full amount desired to the SEP-IRA, then a Solo 401(k) might not be worth the extra work.
+Once your assets reach $250,000 in the Solo 401(k), you’ll have to file IRS Form 5500-EZ each year.
+And remember, you can’t have eligible non-owner employees in the Solo 401(k) plan besides your spouse.
 Employees become eligible once they meet your plan document requirements, which could be up to two years of service.
 Once non-owner employees become eligible, you may have to switch to a business 401(k) plan and are subject to more IRS requirements, like anti-discrimination and coverage testing.

-For businesses with 100 or fewer employees, the SIMPLE IRA aims to offer a less cumbersome salary deferral solution than qualified plans such as 401(k), 403(b), and 457 plans.
-It’s typically easier to set up and doesn’t involve the same degree of bureaucratic processes and paperwork that sometimes make other 401(k) plans onerous.
+For businesses with 100 or fewer employees, the SIMPLE IRA aims to offer a less cumbersome salary deferral solution than qualified plans such as 401(k)s, 403(b)s, and 457s.
+The SIMPLE IRA is typically easier to set up and doesn’t involve the same degree of bureaucratic processes and paperwork that sometimes make other 401(k) plans onerous.

 See which small business retirement plan may be right for you and your employees.